Biography

 Immediately after his PhD he moved to MIT as a post-doc and later research scientist in the Marine Robotics Group (2008-2012).
 From 2012-2015 he was the perception lead of MIT’s team in the DARPA Robotics Challenge – a multi-year competition developing technologies for semi-autonomous humanoid exploration and manipulation in disaster situations.

 After a period as a Lecturer at University of Edinburgh, he moved to Oxford and took up the Royal Society University Research Fellowship in October 2017.
+He was promoted to full professor in 2025.

 He has been PI/co-I on several large UK and EU collaborative projects including ORCA, RAIN, THING, MEMMO as well as the DARPA SubT Challenge winning team CERBERUS.
 Current ongoing projects include the EU Horizon Europe project DigiForest as well as collaborations with UKAEA (RACE).